-Half of at-risk older adults aren't getting routine HIV screeningJanuary 29th, 2013 in HIV & AIDS
+Half of at-risk older adults aren't getting routine HIV screeningJanuary 29, 2013 by Sharyn Alden in Medicine & Health / HIV & AIDS

 One in four people with HIV/AIDS is over 50, yet older adults are more often diagnosed at a late stage than younger people.
 Despite this, nearly half of older adults visiting a public health clinic where HIV/AIDS is prevalent were not screened for the disease in the past 12 months, finds a study in The Gerontologist.

 "It is concerning that none of the participants in the study were automatically tested," said Chandra L. Ford, Ph.D., MPH, MLIS, assistant professor in the department of community health sciences at the University of California at Los Angeles.
 "In the venues where we recruited patients, they provide HIV testing and HIV/AIDS care, and yet, the CDC guidelines, which have been in effect since 2006, are not being followed for older adults, even for those who are considered higher risk such as injection drug users, and sexually transmitted disease patients," she said.

 The cross-sectional study sought to examine whether misinformation and government mistrust played a role in the decision to be screened.
 The study included 226 adults of various racial and ethnic backgrounds, over 50-years-old who had participated in the LA VOICES study in Los Angeles.
 All of the adults were patients at public health venues, including needle-exchange sites and STD clinics, and none had been diagnosed with HIV.